Gluten free Russian sandwich cake

 Before the icing has chance to set, grab a teaspoon and sprinkle the toasted coconut around the edge of the cake.

 You can of course now tuck into your cake.
-But if you put it in the fridge for an hour or so, the pastry cream will set a little and you will find the cake easier (and less messy) to cut up.
+However, if you put it in the fridge for an hour or so, the pastry cream will set a little and you’ll find the cake easier (and less messy) to cut.
 Of course, if you aren’t eating it immediately you will need to store it in the fridge to keep the pastry cream filling chilled.
-To enjoy at its best, remove from the fridge about ½hr before you want to eat it.
-In my opinion this cake is at it’s very best the day you make it.
+To enjoy at its best, remove from the fridge about ½ hr before you want to tuck in.

 If you are wondering what to do with the egg whites you have leftover.
 You may fancy rustling up a fresh cream pavlova and topping it off with some fresh seasonal fruit.
-Or maybe you could whip up a batch of these yummy macaroons.
-For a savoury alternative you could use the whites along with another large egg to make a quiche.
+Or maybe you’d like to whip up a batch of these yummy macaroons.
+For a savoury alternative you could use the egg whites along with another large egg to make a quiche.
 I did this and it turned out great.

 Liz x